 In this situation, had server certificate validation been used, the user never would have attempted to connect to the phony network.
 Since the thief would not possess the server certificate, the user’s device would have recognized this and immediately canceled sending credentials.
 They’d have been redirected to the correct network they are authorized to use.

 Roadblocks to Server Certificate Validation

 On the surface, it appears that server certificate validation is a simple process that every network should utilize to protect network credentials, so why don’t they?
 The most common reason for not using it is that many people have not heard of it or don’t understand how it works.
 Unless they were introduced to it by someone in the industry or a colleague doing network security research, they’re not likely to be familiar with it.

 Another common reason is that it can be difficult to configure.
 Without software that configures the network automatically, properly configuring a network for server certificate validation can be challenging.
 SecureW2 provides configuration software for organizations wishing to boost their security.
 The software takes the guesswork out of the configuration process and allows you to accurately configure the network.

-Server certificate validation is integral for protecting the network and without it, users are at risk.
+Server certificate validation is crucial for protecting the network, and without it, users are at risk.
 A guarantee that every network user will only send their credentials to a trusted RADIUS is one less worry for IT.
-In the midst of uncertainty in network security, server certificate validation offers a welcome definite.
+SecureW2 offers affordable options for organizations of all shapes and sizes.
+Click here to inquire about pricing.